Frequently Asked Questions

 There are several hallmarks of a good Pilates studio.
 You should look for a clean space with sufficient equipment and a vibe that fits your personality, schedules that fit your time and financial budget, a professional atmosphere and most importantly credentialed instructors.
 The instructors should all have current certifications from a national certifying body.
 It is a bonus if the instructor is also a member of the Pilates Method Alliance, which is the only third party certifying body (think of the Bar Exam but for Pilates).
 At Delta Pilates, we only employ instructors who have full certifications on all the pieces of equipment – this is an important differentiation that will take your practice from good to great.

-Your studio should be able to tell you who is specialized in every avenue of Pilates training (pregnancy, weight management, advanced age clients, injuries, etc).
+Your studio should be able to tell you who is specialized in every avenue of Pilates training (pregnancy, weight management, advanced age, injuries, etc).
 As the consumer, you should always know what you’re getting for your money and at Delta Pilates, we only employ fully certified instructors who maintain their Continuing Education on a consistent, annual basis.
-This is how we can state we offer the highest level of instructors in the Valley.
+This is how we can state we offer the highest level of instruction in the Valley.

 What makes Delta Pilates different?

 We pride ourselves on being unique.
-You will not find training of this caliber in the Valley because we operate as an education center for Peak Pilates.
-This means that Delta Pilates is a breeding ground for new talent and up and coming trainers.
-Think about it this way – Trainers want to train here, shouldn’t you?
+Our instructors are consistently working to build new and exciting skillsets.
+We have specializations in everything ranging from The MELT Method® self myofasical release techniques to Pink Ribbon Program® post-rehabilitative breast cancer program.
+We consistently innovate with new trainings and our instructors utilize the Pilates method in their own bodies every week.
 We also boast a phenomenal location just South of Scottsdale Quarter and Kierland Commons that is close to shopping, healthy restaurants, and local businesses.
 Lastly, and most importantly, we take your voice very seriously.
-The studio owner is present on a daily basis and your trainer takes your personal input as an integral part of your training regimen.
+Your trainer takes your personal input as an integral part of your training regimen.
 Remember, you are in control at Delta Pilates!

 What type of equipment will I use?

 Delta Pilates uses the highest level of Peak Pilates equipment – and not just a few pieces!
-We have six reformers, six towers, four chairs, Cadillac, ladder barrel, Ped-O-Pull, small barrels, spine correctors and Magic Circles – all of the Classical equipment.
+We have four reformers, four towers, two chairs, a Cadillac, ladder barrel, Ped-O-Pull, small barrels, spine correctors, foot corrector, toe gizmo, Magic Circles – all of the Classical equipment.
+We also have the Balanced Body CoreAlign to integrate the Classical work with a more contemporary piece.
+We have The MELT Method™ full line of balls, rollers and bands.
 We have more than enough equipment in the studio so that you never have to worry about coming in during a “busy” time and not having access to the equipment.
 Our instructors strive to visit the whole room with you on each session, meaning you won’t just use one piece – you will experience a truly Classical workout and use it all.

-I am new to fitness – what on earth is this about?
+I am new to Pilates – what on earth is this about?

 I’m a fitness veteran – been there, done that.
 What makes Pilates different than everything else I’ve tried?